 You’ve already started to take this step by reading this and related articles from Onspring about CMMC.
-But for specific information about what you’ll need to do to achieve the certification level you want, we recommend reading the latest CMMC model and assessment guides available on the website of OUSD (A&S).
+But for specific information about what you’ll need to do to achieve the certification level you want, we recommend reading the latest CMMC model and assessment guides available on the website of the Department of Defense.

 Identify your scope.

-Enterprise, Organization Unit or Program Enclave: Although worded ungrammatically, this step reminds OSCs that they can seek certification for their entire company or just the part of their business where “the information to be protected is handled and stored.”
+Enterprise, Organization Unit, or Program Enclave: This step reminds organizations seeking certification (OSCs) that they can seek certification for their entire company or just the part of their business where “the information to be protected is handled and stored.”

 Identify the desired maturity level.

 As we mentioned before, there’s no point in getting a level of certification higher than you’ll need for the types of projects you plan to bid on or be a subcontractor for.
-And we hate to break it to you, but as of mid-2021 the CMMC-AB has only posted assessment guides for levels 1 and 3.
-Check with your Registered Provider Organization for more information.
+Check with your Registered Provider Organization (RPO) for more information.

 This step is optional, but it could help you identify gaps in your readiness.
-Of course, you could do this step on your own if you had the right tools and know-how, like software that defines and documents everything necessary to reach your desired maturity level, from domains to controls.
+Of course, you could do this step on your own if you had the right tools and know-how, like software that defines and documents everything necessary to reach your desired maturity level.